cloudlinux/cloudlinux-doc/docs/cloudlinux_os_kernel/README.md

 ```
 </div>

- It affects rsync tasks as well as cPanel transfer tools.
+ It affects `rsync` tasks as well as cPanel transfer tools.

-* Backup extracting may not work.
+* backup extracting may not work.
 Errors during the restoration:

 <div class="notranslate">

 ```